A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Abstract

 \section{Abstract}

-We study the estimation of $f(\btheta)$ under Gaussian shift model $\bx = \btheta+\bxi$, where $\btheta \in \RR^d$ is an unknown parameter, $\bxi \sim \mathcal{N}(\mathbf{0},\bSigma)$ is the random noise with covariance matrix $\bSigma$, and $f$ is a given function which belongs to certain Besov space with smoothness index $s>1$.
-Let $\sigma^2 = \|\bSigma\|_{op}$ be the operator norm of $\bSigma$ and $\sigma^{-2\alpha} = \br(\bSigma)$ be its effective rank with some $0<\alpha<1$ and $\sigma>0$.
-We develop a new estimator $g(\bx)$ based on a Fourier analytical approach that achieves effective bias reduction.
-We show that when the intrinsic dimension of the problem is large enough such that nontrivial bias reduction is needed, the mean square error (MSE) rate of $g(\bx)$ is $O\big(\sigma^2 \vee \sigma^{2(1-\alpha)s}\big)$ as $\sigma\rightarrow 0$.
-By developing new methods to establish the minimax lower bounds under standard Gaussian shift model, we show that this rate is indeed minimax optimal and so is $g(\bx)$.
-The minimax rate implies a sharp threshold on the smoothness $s$ such that for only $f$ with smoothness above the threshold, $f(\btheta)$ can be estimated efficiently with an MSE rate of the order $O(\sigma^2)$.
-Normal approximation and asymptotic efficiency were proved for $g(\bx)$ under mild restrictions.
-Furthermore, we propose a data-driven procedure to develop an adaptive estimator when the covariance matrix $\bSigma$ is unknown.
+Let $\bx_j = \btheta + \bepsilon_j$, $j=1,\dots,n$ be i.i.d. copies of a Gaussian random vector $\bx\sim\calN(\btheta,\bSigma)$ with unknown mean $\btheta \in \RR^d$ and unknown covariance matrix $\bSigma\in \RR^{d\times d}$.
+The goal of this article is to study the estimation of $f(\btheta)$ where $f$ is a given smooth function of which smoothness is characterized by a Besov-type norm.
+The problem of interest resides in the high dimensional regime where the intrinsic dimension can grow with the sample size $n$.
+Inspired by the classical work of A. N. Kolmogorov~\cite{kolmogorov1950unbiased} on unbiased estimation and Littlewood-Paley theory, we develop a new estimator based on a Fourier analytical approach that achieves effective bias reduction.
+Asymptotic normality and efficiency are proved when the smoothness index of $f$ is above certain threshold which was discovered recently by~\cite{koltchinskii2018efficient} for a H\"{o}lder type class.
 Numerical simulations are presented to validate our analysis.
-The simplicity of implementation and its superiority over the plug-in approach indicate the new estimator can be applied to a broad range of real world applications.
+The simplicity of implementation and its superiority over the plug-in approach indicate the new estimator can be applied to a broad range of real~world~applications.